 The course will emphasize concepts and principles that enable the student to understand the philosophy and environment of auditing and assurance services.
 It is an overview of the public accounting profession and the Generally Accepted Auditing Standards utilized by the profession in reporting on the financial statements of enterprises.
-Prerequisites: ACCT-350 and ACCT-400.
-(ACCT-400 may be taken concurrently with ACCT-430.)
-(ATTR: BUS)
+Prerequisites: ACCT-350 and ACCT-370.
+(ATTR: ACCT, BUS)